Published by Jonathan Smuts, VUV Analytics on February 27, 2018

 Foods such as baked goods, frostings, potato chips, French fries, shortening, and stick margarines all fall under this umbrella as, historically, they were made using PHOs.
 According to Bill Christie, a well-known lipid chemist and who, despite being retired for 20 years, still scans the literature and writes a scientific blog, “there is no shortage of published methods [for trans-fat], but how good are they?
 I have a distinct impression that a search is on for shortcuts in the methods, when none is possible.
 Everyone wants a method that can be given to a trainee technician, who may be expected to plough through hundreds of samples each day.
 In fact, trans fatty acid determination is a problem that still requires a skilled analyst with interpretative ability.”

-Admittedly, Dr. Christie had not heard of gas chromatography with vacuum ultraviolet spectroscopy until very recently and perhaps his impressions will change as a result.
+Admittedly, Dr. Christie had not heard of gas chromatography with vacuum ultraviolet spectroscopy (GC-VUV) until very recently and perhaps his impressions will change as a result.
 I hope as you read this blog that your impressions about trans-fat determination will also change.
 Historically, the standard methods for trans-fat determination include:

 - GC-FID using highly-polar bis(cyanopropyl) columns to achieve cis- and trans-fat separations.